rclone/rclone/docs/content/flags.md

       --sftp-key-file string                         Path to PEM-encoded private key file, leave blank or set key-use-agent to use ssh-agent.
       --sftp-key-file-pass string                    The passphrase to decrypt the PEM-encoded private key file.
       --sftp-key-use-agent                           When set forces the usage of the ssh-agent.
+      --sftp-md5sum-command string                   The command used to read md5 hashes.
+Leave blank for autodetect.
       --sftp-pass string                             SSH password, leave blank to use ssh-agent.
       --sftp-path-override string                    Override path used by SSH connection.
-      --sftp-port string                             SSH port, leave blank to use default (22) --sftp-set-modtime                             Set the modified time on the remote if set. (default true) --sftp-use-insecure-cipher                     Enable the use of the aes128-cbc cipher.
-This cipher is insecure and may allow plaintext data to be recovered by an attacker.
+      --sftp-port string                             SSH port, leave blank to use default (22) --sftp-set-modtime                             Set the modified time on the remote if set. (default true) --sftp-sha1sum-command string                  The command used to read sha1 hashes.
+Leave blank for autodetect.
+      --sftp-use-insecure-cipher                     Enable the use of the aes128-cbc cipher and diffie-hellman-group-exchange-sha256, diffie-hellman-group-exchange-sha1 key exchange.
+Those algorithms are insecure and may allow plaintext data to be recovered by an attacker.
       --sftp-user string                             SSH username, leave blank for current username, ncw --skip-links                                   Don't warn about skipped symlinks.
       --swift-application-credential-id string       Application Credential ID (OS_APPLICATION_CREDENTIAL_ID)